Chrysler Newport: 1940s

 The first Newport, known as the Chrysler Newport Phaeton, was produced during 1940 and 1941.
 It was a dual-cowl phaeton that used the 323.5 cuin Chrysler Straight Eight "Spitfire" engine with dual carburetors coupled to a three-speed manual transmission.
 The Newport was based upon the Chrysler Imperial Crown chassis and engine, and was designed by LeBaron / Briggs Manufacturing Company designer Ralph Roberts.
 Only six were built.
 Actress Lana Turner owned a Newport Phaeton, as did Chrysler founder Walter Chrysler, who used it as a personal car.

-Five Newport Phaeton are known to exist today, while five Thunderbolts also show to have been manufactured, sharing the 127 in chassis and mechanicals with the Chrysler New Yorker.
+Five Newport Phaetons are known to exist today, while five Thunderbolts also show to have been manufactured, sharing the 127 in chassis and mechanicals with the Chrysler New Yorker.
 Futuristic features that were shared with both the Thunderbolt and the Newport Phaeton were electro-hydraulic doors, electric windows and covered headlights.
 The interior was particularly plush with leather upholstery and a bespoke aluminum dashboard.
 The chassis of the New Yorker was necessary to store the one-piece retractable top in the rear storage area for the Thunderbolt while a canvas top was used for the Newport Phaeton.
 The Thunderbolt was not installed with a traditional grille and instead received airflow to the radiator from below the bumper, in a bottom breather fashion.
 The roundness of both vehicles shows influences of an appearance during that time that was called "ponton" styling.